Portrait of Paul Biberstein

 Present

-I'm currently a PhD student at the University of Pennsylvania where I'm working with Mayur Naik and Joe Devietti researching differentiable Datalog and GPU programming, with applications to the Scallop programming language.
+I'm currently a PhD student at the University of Pennsylvania where I'm working with Mayur Naik and Joe Devietti researching differentiable Datalog and GPU programming, with applications to neurosymbolic programming using the Scallop programming language.

 Updates